-As usual this introductory phase [Hubka&Eder 1996] of the projects starts with a critical recognition of the assigned problem.
-Search for State of the Art is mostly focused on collecting information both about the existing company's product(s) and about competitive product(s) (Figure 2), however corresponding standards, patents, etc. are also investigated.
+As usual this introductory phase [Hubka&Eder 1996] of the project starts with a critical recognition of the assigned problem.
+Search for State of the Art is mostly focused on collecting information both about the company's existing product(s) and about competitive product(s) (Figure 2), however corresponding standards, patents, etc. are also investigated.

 Figure 2.
-Existing company's own product (top left) and competitive products (others) - Example: Dental Chair
+Company's own existing product (top left) and competitive products (others) -Example: Dental Chair

 A rough examination of the possibilities of realization (feasibility study) is then performed.
 The resulting stated, generally implied and/or obligatory requirements [CSN EN ISO 9000] of the designed product are completed, classified and quantified in the following step.
 These should optimally be expressed in the form of the requested and/or maybe not requested values and/or limit values (expressed numerically and/or textually) of property characteristics and/or behavioural characteristics.
-The mentioned "EDS knowledge map" enables a systematic and transparent arrangement of all requirements in relationship to the processes and operators of the life cycle phases of a technical product/system ( $TS{(s)}$ ) in the form of a series of Transformation Systems (TrfS) as depicted in Figure 3.
+The "EDS knowledge map" enables a systematic and transparent arrangement of all requirements in relationship to the processes and operators of the life cycle phases of a technical product/system ($TS{(s)}$) in the form of a series of Transformation Systems (TrfS)